eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 7.4.3.1 Introduction

-This section briefly discusses some of the risks that were considered when the trust model in [Chapter 6](#6) was created, together with the mitigations for these risks and the residual risks that remain after these mitigations.
+This section briefly discusses some of the risks that were considered when the trust model in [Chapter 6](#6-trust-model) was created, together with the mitigations for these risks and the residual risks that remain after these mitigations.
 This section is not intended to be a comprehensive risk register for the EUDI Wallet ecosystem as a whole;
-for that register, see [Risk Register].
-This section is limited to the scope of the ARF, namely, the Wallet Unit and its interactions with other parties in the ecosystem, as depicted in Figure 11.
+for that register, see [Risk Register] and [Section 7.4.2](#742-high-level-risks-and-threats) above.
+This section is limited to the scope of the ARF, namely, the Wallet Unit and its interactions with other entities in the ecosystem, as depicted in Figure 11 in Chapter 6.

-##### 6.1.2.2 Risks and mitigation measures related to confidentiality, integrity, and authenticity
+##### 7.4.3.2 Risks and mitigation measures related to confidentiality, integrity, and authenticity

-Within the EUDI Wallet ecosystem, many interactions take place between parties in which one party requests another party to perform a task.
+Within the EUDI Wallet ecosystem, many interactions take place between entities in which one entity requests another entity to perform a task.
 For example, a User may ask a PID Provider or an Attestation Provider to provide a PID or an attestation to a Wallet Unit, or a Relying Party may ask a User to present attributes from an attestation in their Wallet Unit.
 For any of these interactions, the following risks apply:

-- An attacker could impersonate one of the interacting parties.
-Therefore, the receiver of a message must be able to verify the identity of the sender.
+- An attacker could impersonate one of the interacting entities.
+Therefore, the receiver of a message must be able to verify the identity of the sender, and vice versa.
 In other words, mutual authentication is needed.
-This authentication can be performed because valid parties in the EUDI Wallet ecosystem are put on a Trusted List by Member States.
+This authentication can be performed because valid entities in the EUDI Wallet ecosystem are put on a Trusted List by Member States.
 By verifying the signature over a message and verifying the associated public key certificates with a trust anchor included in a Trusted List, the receiver of a message can be sure about the identity of the message's sender.
-- Messages between parties could be intercepted, meaning that they could be read by an attacker.
+- Messages between entities could be intercepted, meaning that they could be read by an attacker.
 To mitigate this risk, messages must be encrypted to ensure confidentiality.
 - Intercepted messages could be changed by an attacker.
 To mitigate this risk, messages must be authenticated, so that the receiver can verify that originate from the authenticated sender and were not changed.

-##### 6.1.2.3 Risks and mitigation measures related to tampering of cryptographic keys and sensitive data
+##### 7.4.3.3 Risks and mitigation measures related to tampering of cryptographic keys and sensitive data

 The mechanisms for authentication and confidentiality described in the previous section rely on the security of cryptographic keys, especially private and